Research Articles: Papers dealing with research results in areas of interest to JSR readers.

-Current Ripples are short, high-impact, provocative papers on sedimentary geology.
+Current Ripples: Short, high-impact, provocative papers on sedimentary geology.
 JSR’s goal for these types of papers is to provide a speedy outlet for new, data-supported research results.

-Perspectives papers are not reviews in the conventional sense, but rather offer the possibility for critical or explanatory review of broad topics of interest to JSR readers.
+Perspectives Papers: Perspectives papers offer the possibility for critical or explanatory review of broad topics of interest to JSR readers.
 The Perspectives forum is an ideal place to present the outlines of an overarching theory that can be used to systematize and guide our understanding within some area of research.
-These papers could be described as “scientific editorials,” in the sense that they offer readers a views and opinions that, while particular to the author, are also carefully documented and supported with data and conclusions garnered from a body of peer-reviewed literature.
+Such papers can include “scientific editorials,” in the sense that they offer readers views and opinions that, while particular to the author(s), are also carefully documented and supported by data and conclusions garnered from a body of peer-reviewed literature.
 Perspectives contributions serve the research community by describing the current status of an area of research, the key outstanding questions that may exist, the key obstacles that stand in way of progress, and possible strategies for confronting these obstacles.
-Although authors of Perspectives papers can freely advocate a particular approach or school of thought, readers will expect to be informed of the full context of this opinion, including the various divergent schools of thought and opinion that may exist and the weaknesses and strengths thereof.
+Although authors of Perspectives papers can freely advocate a particular approach or school of thought, readers will expect to be informed of the full context of this opinion, including the various divergent schools of thought and opinion that may exist, and the weaknesses and strengths thereof.

-Perspectives articles are not restricted to any maximum page length, but are generally expected to fall within the same length as research papers.
+Perspectives papers are not restricted to any maximum page length, but are generally expected to fall within the same range as research papers.

-Research Methods papers are succinct descriptions of new field or laboratory devices, or field, laboratory or data analysis techniques that will be of interest to a large number of sedimentary geologists.
+Research Methods Papers: Research Methods papers are succinct descriptions of new field or laboratory devices, or field, laboratory or data analysis techniques likely to be of interest to a large number of sedimentary geologists.
 The research method’s utility should be showcased by data that demonstrates the method’s improvement over existing methods.
 The authors should clearly identify the broader application and significance of the new method.

-Discussion papers raise issues of broad interest concerning papers recently published in JSR and must serve to provide readers with important context for evaluating the paper’s data or conclusions.
+Discussion Papers: Discussion papers raise issues of broad interest that concern papers recently published in JSR, and must serve to provide readers with important context for evaluating the original paper’s data or conclusions.
 Discussion papers must be brief (1-2 printed pages is typical) and tightly focused on point(s) of substance within the paper being discussed.
-Discussions may draw attention to data and ideas that are available in the scientific literature, but may not introduce new data or concepts (i.e., must not overlap into the sphere of research papers).
+Discussions may draw attention to data and ideas that are available in the scientific literature, but may not introduce new data or concepts (i.e., they must not overlap into the sphere of research papers).
 Possible discussion papers must be submitted within 6 months of the publication date of the paper being discussed.
 In the interest of timely publication, Discussion submissions are typically evaluated by the Editors using advice from one or more Associate Editors.
 The author(s) of the original paper are provided with the approved Discussion manuscript and allowed to compose a “Reply” to the Discussion, if they so wish.